In this guide we’ll explore some of the most common CAD formats and which you should choose for CNC Machining

 AP203 vs AP214 vs AP242

 You may see three versions of STEP when exporting a STEP file, namely AP203, AP214 and AP242.
-Broadly speaking AP242 is the best format to choose as it the latest version of the STEP standard and includes much more detailed information about the part.
-You will find that most CAD packages can open all three versions of the file, so we would advise not to worry too much about the differences unless you have a particular requirement.
+Broadly speaking AP242 is the best format to choose as it is the latest version of the STEP standard and includes much more detailed information about the part.
+You will find that most CAD packages can open all three versions of the file, so we would advise you not to worry too much about the differences unless you have a particular requirement.

 It is worth noting however that AP203 does not include colours, so if you need to communicate colours with your 3D model, choose AP214 or AP242.

 IGES (pronounced ‘eye-jess’) format, sometimes referred to as IGS, stands for ‘Initial Graphics Exchange Specification’.
-IGES is an older specification which was last updated in 1980 and STEP format was intended to replace it.
+IGES is an older specification that was last updated in 1980 and STEP format was intended to replace it.
 Despite this, IGES is still widely used today and can be used by many CAD packages as it is also non-proprietary.

 IGES files are typically larger than their STEP counterparts, therefore if you need to send CAD files via email, STEP format can often reduce your attachment size.

 What other common CAD file formats are available?